stephanevdb/smart-split/README.md

 - `SECRET_KEY`: Your Flask secret key (required for production)
 - `DATABASE`: Database file path (default: `/app/data/splitwise.db`)
 - `FLASK_ENV`: Set to `production` for production deployment

+#### Troubleshooting Docker

+**Static files not loading (CSS/JS missing):**
+- Make sure you're not mounting static files as volumes in production
+- Rebuild the container: `docker-compose up --build`
+- Check that static files exist in the container: `docker exec -it smart-split-web ls -la /app/static/`

+**Database not persisting:**
+- Ensure the `./data` directory exists on your host
+- Check volume mounts: `docker-compose config`

+**Container not starting:**
+- Check logs: `docker-compose logs -f`
+- Verify port 3066 is not in use: `lsof -i :3066`

 ## PWA Features